 |Copyright © Nucleus Medical Media, Inc.|

-The aortic valve is made up of three cusps that open and close together.
+The aortic valve is made up of 3 cusps that open and close together.
 In babies, AS is caused by a birth defect that may result in:

-- One cusp that can’t open as fully as three cusps
+- 1 cusp that cannot open as fully as 3 cusps

 - Cusps that are partly closed or do not open the right way due to thickness